-We encourage team members to take control of their own career advancement, and believe every team member deserves a great manager to support them.
-If you feel your title is not aligned with your skill level, come prepared with an explanation of how you believe you meet the proposed level and can satisfy the business need.
-Team members are empowered to own their development and can use the Individual Growth Plan as a tool to articulate and align on the skills they want to develop as they think about growing into a larger role.
+We encourage team members to take control of their own career advancement, and are empowered to own their development.
+Team members are encouraged to utilize the Individual Growth Plan as a tool to articulate and align with their manager on the skills they want to develop as they think about growing into a different or larger role.
+This page captures information about transfers, promotions, realignments and career mobility.

 Our promotion philosophy comprises core pillars surrounding the approach and process alignment to our values.